 - The response from Chris updates the ticket status to “Customer Replied”.

 - Kimberly receives an email that her ticket has been updated.
 She also sees this update on one of her Dashboard Reports.
 Her My Tickets grid also shows that she has a ticket that has an unread action.

 - Chris’s response has indicated that Kimberly has resolved his issue.
 Kimberly adds another visible action thanking Chris and indicating that she will close the ticket.
 She changes the status of the ticket to Closed.

 - Chris receives an email indicating that the ticket has been closed.

-- The ticket is automatically moved from Kimbery’s Open ticket tab to the Closed ticket tab within the My Tickets section.
+- The ticket is automatically moved from Kimberly’s Open ticket tab to the Closed ticket tab within the My Tickets section.

 This is just one example of a support ticket workflow.
 There are numerous possible variations to this workflow including the ticket source, ticket routing, action visibility, ticket reassignment, and automated updates through Ticket Automation.